netdata/community/README.md

 This repository will be evolved alongside the community, with more specific contributing guidelines being on their way.

-Until then, simply fork the repository and create a PR.
+Until then, simply fork the repository, add your contribution, and perform a PR.

 ## Ideas for contribution
-- Improve an existing Sample-App in code or documentatin
+- Improve an existing Sample-App in code or documentation
 - Submit a new sample-app in an existing category
 - Submit a new sample app in a new category